 Of course, you can switch this family prompt up by changing out the fart question to any number of fill-in-the-blank questions.
 Here are some examples to get you started:

 - Who eats the most in your family?

-- Who cries the most in your family
+- Tell me who cries the most in your family?

 - Who is grumpiest in the morning?